YOUR GIFT MAKES A DIFFERENCE

 To make a gift and learn more about giving opportunities, please contact Sean Farrell, Director for Advancement, at 407-823-1570.

-On November 2, the College of Undergraduate Studies (CUGS) held its first Alumni Achievement and Student Scholarship Reception to recognize the accomplishments of its alumni and students.
+On November 7, 2023, our college held the College of Undergraduate Studies Showcase, its annual event to recognize the accomplishments of its alumni and students.
 It was also an opportunity to thank donors for their support and generosity.

 The College of Undergraduate Studies awards scholarships in the fall and spring semesters to UCF undergraduates.
 Scholarships will be posted in UCF Academic Works and advertised during the application period.